mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 She didn't have the time to argue, and thought it might be good to understand more about this mysterious child with a listening device.
 She stooped to hae height and placed her hands on hae shoulders.

 "I don't know how much you remember or know about the world right now, but I need you to understand something if you're going to be traveling with me.
+I am a fidelant from Heiko.
+Do you know what a fidelant is?"

+Thi furrowed hae brow, and Melna was surprised.

-I am a fidelant from Heiko, and I was accused of keeping the obscura a secret to hoard food.
-We must keep a low profile to avoid danger.
-Do you understand?"
+"I go to a big room where all the provinces of the world discuss things, and I represent the people who live here.
+In that room, a few days ago, I was accused of hoarding food, and I had to give away some of my province's food.
+A lot of people aren't happy about that, so we must keep a low profile to avoid danger.
+That means we have to stick together and stay out of trouble.
+You understand?"

 Thi nodded back.

 "Good.
 Now we don't have much time so let's eat up to prepare.
 Just follow wherever Laen goes and you'll be safe," she told hae.
-She ran toward the garden to fetch whatever vegetables might still be living, with the saffa in toe guiding Linyu's path.
+She ambled across the path and down a shallow slope toward the garden to fetch whatever vegetables might be waiting there, the saffa in toe with Linyu's hand glued tight to his rib.

-"You like those, right Laen?" she asked him, pointing at the vast plot of pohua.
+"You like those, right Laen?"
+Melna asked him, pointing at the vast plot of pohua.
 He sniffed the stems, hungry but patient.

 "Let's find you a couple big ones..."